Back to Blog

 CorootBitSentry

-Data collectioneBPF + OpenTelemetry (automatic)SSH commands (on-demand or scheduled)
+Data collectioneBPF + OpenTelemetry (automatic)Diagnostic runbook commands (on-demand or scheduled)

-SetupInstall agent, zero code changesPoint at SSH config, ~5 minutes
+SetupInstall agent, zero code changesRuns on your machine, ~5 minutes

 RCA methodDependency graph tracingLog interpretation + AI reasoning

-Best environmentKubernetes, containerized microservicesAny server with SSH (VMs, bare metal, containers)
+Best environmentKubernetes, containerized microservicesAny server you can already reach (VMs, bare metal, containers)

 VisualizationService maps, dashboards, SLO chartsRoot cause reports with evidence